Chapter 20 Exploring one numeric variable

 A well-defined hierarchy has been defined to describe and quantify the shape of distributions.
 It’s essential to know about the first two, central tendency and dispersion, because these are the basis of many standard analyses.
 The next most important aspect of a distribution is its skewness (or just ‘skew’).
 Skewness describes the asymmetry of a distribution.
 Just as with central tendency and dispersion, there are many different ways to quantify the skewness of a sample distribution.
 These are quite difficult to interpret because their interpretation depends on other features of a distribution.
 We’ll just explore skewness in the simplest case: the skewness of a unimodal distribution.

 A unimodal distribution is one that has a single peak.
 We can never say for certain that a sample distribution is unimodal or not—unimodality is really a property of theoretical distributions—but with enough data and a sensible histogram we can at least say that a distribution is ‘probably’ unimodal.
-The histograms we produced to describe the sample distributions of wind and pressure certainly appear to be unimodal.
-Each has a single, distinct peak.
+The histograms we produced to describe the sample distributions of wind

-These two unimodal distributions are also asymmetric—they exhibit skewness.
-The pressure distribution is said to be skewed to the left because it has a long ‘tail’ that spreads out in this direction.
-In contrast, we say that the wind distribution is skewed to the right, because it has a long ‘tail’ that spreads out to right.
+distribution is skewed to the right, because it has a long ‘tail’ that spreads out to right.
 Left skewness and right skewness are also called negative and positive skew, respectively.
 A sample distribution that looks symmetric is said to have (approximately) zero skew11.

 The reason we care about skewness is that many common statistical models assume that the distributions we’re sampling from, after controlling for other variables, are not skewed.
 This is an issue for a statistics course.
 For now we just need to understand what skewness means and be able to describe distributions in terms of left (negative) and right (positive) skew.

-3. If we have an even sample size, exactly half the data are larger than the median and half the data are smaller than the median.
+If we have an even sample size, exactly half the data are larger than the median and half the data are smaller than the median.
 The sample median is then half way between the largest value of the lower half and the smallest value of the upper half.
-If a sample has an odd number of observations the sample median is just the value of the observation that divides the remaining data into two equal sized high- and low-value sets.
+If a sample has an odd number of observations the sample median is just the value of the observation that divides the remaining data into two equal sized high- and low-value sets.↩